“A product like ACE is definitely going to be part of a sales future, be it any industry”Gaurav Jha – Senior Manager, Strategy and Programs, Unacademy

 With ACE, sales leaders can set clear objectives for their sales team and equip them with psychological and analytical tools that ensure accomplishments.
 It is a flexible, user-friendly tool capable of handling complex scenarios.

-For a better understanding of Goals, you can watch this 10-min walkthrough given by our product manager – Abhishek Jain.
+For a better understanding of Goals, you can watch this 10-min walkthrough given by Abhishek Jain, Product Manager at LeadSquared.

 In this walkthrough, Abhishek will demonstrate: